<< Yesterday

 2008 In a matchup of undefeated pitchers, Cleveland's Cliff Lee (5-0) bests Chien-Ming Wang (6-0) and the Yankees, 3-0.
 The Indians southpaw, who tosses seven shutout innings, lowers his ERA to a minuscule 0.81, the best in major leagues.

 2009 The Dodgers fail to extend their 13-game home winning streak to open the season after surpassing the 1911 Tigers to set a new major league mark.
-The 11-9 loss to Washington comes on the same day the team learns about Manny Ramirez, the club's most productive hitter, being suspended for 50 games after testing positive for a banned substance.
+The 11-9 loss to Washington comes on the same day the team learns that Manny Ramirez, the club's most productive hitter, has been suspended for 50 games after testing positive for a banned substance.

 2009 Major League Baseball suspends Manny Ramirez for fifty games after he tests positive for using a banned substance.
 The 36-year-old Dodgers outfielder, who will not be eligible to return to the team until July 3, apologizes to the fans, explaining he did not take steroids but used a medication prescribed by a doctor.